grostaco/discord_vn/README.md

 ```

 # Scripting
-For testing scripts, it is recommended to use the engine environment available for download here [here](https://github.com/grostaco/discord_vn/releases/latest/download/discord.zip).
+For testing scripts, it is recommended to use the engine environment available for download [here](https://github.com/grostaco/discord_vn/releases/latest/download/engine.zip).
 ## Dialogue

 To create a dialogue, the format goes as follow